 I’ve been around the “bbq block” long enough to tell you that there are very mixed and strong opinions about which is the better pick; reverse flow smoker vs offset smoker.
 You are either in favor of one or the other, there’s no middle ground.
 That’s why I thought it necessary to explain how these two smokers function and if one is indeed better than the other.

 What I can quickly point out is this; both are equally effective smokers.
-Their main difference lies in how flow and offset smokers function and handle heat distribution.
-From my experience, a reverse flow is the better option.
+Their main difference between reverse flow and offset smoker lies in the flow and handle of heat distribution.
+From experience, a reverse flow is the better option.
 Why?
 It more or less serves to correct the differences in temperature heating dynamics associated with a traditional offset smoker.

 A traditional offset smoker—also known as a horizontal offset smoker—allows heat to enter the cooking chamber from one end.
 The heat travels across the meat and exits the chamber via the exhaust vents on the other end.
 This unfortunately creates hot spots in certain areas of your chamber which may adversely affect your smoking process.

 A reverse flow smoker, on the other hand, also allows heat to enter the cooking chamber via one end.
 The only difference is that heat moving inside the cooking chamber is first diverted under a metal plate.
 It then moves back through the cooking chamber in the reverse or opposite direction and exits the chambers via the firebox end.